KHALYL-Ossama/Forecasting-Payment-Transactions-A-Support-Vector-Regression-Approach/README.md

 # Forecasting-Payment-Transactions-A-Support-Vector-Regression-Approach
-this mini_project  demonstrates the Transaction amount prediction for different Clients(Id_compte) by date using Support Vector Regression (SVR).
+This mini_project  demonstrates the Transaction amount prediction for different Clients(Id_compte) by date using Support Vector Regression (SVR).